KnowEnG/Data_Cleanup_Pipeline/README.md

 ## Detailed cleanup steps for each pipeline

 ### geneset_characterization_pipeline
-  *After removing empty rows and columns, check if a speadsheet:*
+  *After removing empty rows and columns, check if a spreadsheet:*
   1. is empty.
   2. contains NA value/s.
   3. contains value 0 and 1.